Yidan-Zhu/trial-theme-web/index.md

   <br>
   <br>
   <p>We welcome collaboration, contributions to our open-source interactive visualization development!
 Please let us know if you are interested. </p>
-  <p>We would like to have people contribute to more visualizations, techniques, web development, etc. </p>
+  <p>We would like to have people contribute to more visualizations, techniques, web development, etc.
+     We also don't want to restrict the platforms and welcome visualization contributions from Python, Mathematica Notebook, and other software.</p>

 </body>
 </html>